pygame/pygame/docs/reST/ref/pygame.rst

    | :sl:`initialize all imported pygame modules`
    | :sg:`init() -> (numpass, numfail)`

-   Initialize all imported Pygame modules.
+   Initialize all imported pygame modules.
 No exceptions will be raised if a module fails, but the total number if successful and failed inits will be returned as a tuple.
 You can always initialize individual modules manually, but :func:`pygame.init` is a convenient way to get everything started.
 The ``init()`` functions for individual modules will raise exceptions when they fail.

-   You may want to initalise the different modules seperately to speed up your program or to not use things your game does not.
+   You may want to initialize the different modules separately to speed up your program or to not use things your game does not.

    It is safe to call this ``init()`` more than once: repeated calls will have